 The small business school started in Manchester, New Hampshire by Joel Harter Hesser on 1 June 1900 (for the first few years called simply “Hesser School”) still exists, though it no longer bears its founder’s name.

 In 2013 Hesser College was “relaunched” (a term borrowed directly from the college’s web site history) as Mount Washington College, and their web site states: “today …. students are …. studying for degrees in allied health, business, communications, criminal justice, graphic design, legal, liberal studies, and psychology and for diplomas in the field of medical assistants.”
 It is important not to forget how the college came to be what it is today.
 Much credit is due to one man with a vision, who spend 45 years of his life building this school.

 How synchronous this story is.
-The day after I finish writing it, the Manchester Union Leader newspaper has a story: “College to Close in City–Mount Washington Officials says 500 enrolled at former Hesser College,” that it has stopped accepting students, and that it will close its Manchester Campus in 2016.
-That will completely end the history of this [now] 100 year old school’s presence in the city of Manchester.
+The day after I finish writing it, the Manchester Union Leader newspaper has a story: “College to Close in City–Mount Washington Officials says 500 enrolled at former Hesser College,” that it has stopped accepting students, and that it will close its Manchester Campus in 2016 [which it did].
+That completely ended the history of this 100 year old school’s presence in the city of Manchester.

 The beginnings of Hesser College